fosscafe/devops-ansible/README.md

 $
 ```

-### On Windows system
+### On your Windows system

 Please follow these steps:
 * install vagrant or virtualbox or hyper-v
 * install a Linux distro of your choice (we recommend Arch Linux, Alpine Linux or Gentoo Linux)
-* Follow the steps outlined in section above titled 'Ansible on GNU/Linux' system
+* Follow the steps outlined in section above titled 'On GNU/Linux' system

 ### Support